GasparyanG/zao/glossary.md

 - [x] What is Valgrind ?
 - [x] How to handle value update in vm.c ?
 - [] Why I couldn't use pointers explicitly in debug.c (jumpInstruction) ?
+- [] compiler.c : why does 1 is being subtracted ?
+- [] compiler.c : why does 0 is being converted to 8 ?

 ### To Do
 - [x] memory.c   : exit when pointer is not null.